Coronavirus COVID-19 FAQ

 My water service was shut-off and has recently been reconnected.
 Why?

 Running water for hand-washing is critical to slowing the spread of the COVID-19.
 In response to this directive from public health officials, ENWIN has instituted this reconnection program to ensure water is available at these previously disconnected services.

 My ENWIN bill includes City of Windsor wastewater charges.
 Will interest be charged on these if I am unable to pay?

-No. As approved by Windsor City Council on April 1, ENWIN will not charge interest on unpaid wastewater accounts, for a period of 90 days for bills produced starting April 1 and continuing until June 30.
+As approved by Windsor City Council on April 1, ENWIN did not charge interest on unpaid wastewater accounts for a period of 90 days for bills produced starting April 1 and continuing until June 30.

 How is Coronavirus COVID-19 impacting ENWIN staffing?

 Pandemic Contingency plans are being continuously reviewed to maintain business and services to the highest possible level.
 These plans include alternative work arrangements, should they prove necessary.
 As directed by public health officials, ENWIN is encouraging employees with symptoms of COVID-19, or who have advised us of other risk factors such as recent travel, to self-isolate.